-- d.
-Per University Procurement policy, gift cards can only be purchased in quantities to be depleted in a specific event and cannot be an inventory item for distribution over a period of time or many events. - 5.
-Conference/Event Registration is not eligible for reimbursement but can be paid in advance. - 6.
-Travel - a.
+- a.
 Trustee Organizations' travel will be guided by the University Travel Policy. - b.
 International Travel is also subject to the Student International Travel policy. - c.
-The DSA Off-Campus Activity Advising Policy applies to all off-campus travel (see Part Three, VI.
-C.). - d.
-Personal Vehicle Use: - i.
-Students traveling in their personal vehicle on organization business may be eligible for the - ii.
+The DSA Off-Campus Activity Advising process is required for all Storrs Trustee Student Organization sponsored off-campus travel (see Part Three, VI.
+C.).

+d.
+Personal Vehicle Use:

+- i.
+Students traveling in their personal vehicle on organization business may be eligible for reimbursement at the designated IRS Business Mileage Rate. - ii.
 Students traveling in their personal vehicle must have a valid operator's license for the date of travel and automobile insurance in the minimum amounts of \$50,000/\$100,000 (third party liability) and \$5,000 (property damage liability). - iii.
-Students cannot be compensated for commuting to campus. - e.
-Meals: - i.
+Students cannot be compensated for commuting to campus.

+e.
+Meals:

+- i.
 While traveling on Organization business, students can be paid per diem at the rate established in the travel policy. - ii.
 Per diem for specific meals will not be paid when lodging, venue, or event provides meals for participants. - f.
 Trustee Organizations are allowed to pay for staff travel expenses only when the following are met: - i.
 Organization is also paying for student travel expenses, - ii.
 Regular State funds are not available to cover staff participation, and - iii.
 The trip is not part of the curricular activities of the students (per the State Comptroller's Manual). - 7.
 Co-Sponsorship: Trustee Organization leaders must consult TSOS staff prior to using the Co-Sponsorship expense code. - 8.
 Miscellaneous: Trustee Organization leaders must consult TSOS staff prior to using the Miscellaneous expense code.